sergiogonzalez08/devops-projects-hub/projects/02-github-to-aws-connection/README.md

-# Git & GitHub: Connecting and Updating My Web App

-This project demonstrates **setting up Git and GitHub**, connecting my previous Web App to GitHub, making changes, and pushing updates.
+This project demonstrates setting up **Git & GitHub** and connecting my previous Web App into a Git repository.

----

-## Key Tools and Concepts

-Services and tools used:

-- **Git** – version control system to track changes.
-- **GitHub** – cloud repository to store and collaborate on code.
-- **VS Code** – code editor for editing files on EC2 via Remote-SSH.
-- **Bash & SSH** – terminal commands to manage EC2 and Git.

-Key concepts learned:

-- Installing Git locally on an EC2 instance.
-- Initializing a local Git repository.
-- Pushing commits to GitHub and viewing results live.
-- Authenticating using GitHub tokens.

 ---